-A diving mask is necessary to protect your eyes while exploring ocean life in saltwater.
+A diving scuba mask is necessary to protect your eyes while exploring ocean life in saltwater.

-Fins allow you to have control of your underwater movement and speed.
+Fins for diving allow you to have control of your underwater movement and speed.

 An oxygen tank and regulator take over once you’re deep into your dive.
 These ensure that you have a constant, smooth flow of air, even when the pressure changes.